 top of page

-French onion soup is an ideal addition to a fall menu, offering warmth, comfort, and rich flavors that align perfectly with the season’s cozy vibes.
+French onion soup is a perfect addition to any menu, providing warmth, comfort, and rich flavors that suit every season's unique charm.

-Chef Janine converts the classic French onion (soup or gravy) recipe with low carb content and high in healthy fats in order to meet ketogenic diet guidelines.
-The adapted version retains the essential flavors of French onion soup (or gravy) while making it keto-compliant and suitable for low-carb diets.
+Chef Janine converts the traditional French onion recipe with low carb ingredients and healthy fats in order to meet ketogenic diet guidelines.
+The adapted version retains the essential flavors of classic French onion soup or gravy.

 • While onions are essential for the gravy's flavor, they can be relatively high in carbs.
 Chef Janine use fewer yellow onions than the traditional recipe, focusing on caramelizing them thoroughly to bring out a rich flavor without a high quantity.